microsoft/clrmd/doc/v2_roadmap.md

 (Notes to myself about what I need to revisit.)

-1. SymbolLocator related code.
-2. Offsets for string and exception fields when we have no metadata.
+1. Offsets for string and exception fields when we have no metadata.
-3. Document all functions
+2. Document all functions
-4.  consider reworking ClrField.GetValue
+3.  consider reworking ClrField.GetValue
-5. Enum related code in ClrType
+4. Enum related code in ClrType
-6.  clean up exception usage
+5.  clean up exception usage
-7. Add more tests now that we can easily mock up objects.
+6. Add more tests now that we can easily mock up objects.
-8. All caching and parallel support was stripped out of GCRoot.
+7. All caching and parallel support was stripped out of GCRoot.
 Need to add it back.
-9. SafeWin32Handle -> SafeAccessTokenHandle
-10. Consider removing GetFieldForOffset
-11. Consider enumerating offset in ClrObject.EnumerateReferences.
+8. Consider enumerating offset in ClrObject.EnumerateReferences.
-12. Add back our debugger so we don't have to use a local csc.
+9. Add back our debugger so we don't have to use a local csc.

 # .Net Core 5 Dac Wishlist